-Peak-reading ballistics correspond to actual signal maximums.
+Peak-reading ballistics correspond to actual signal maximums, but don't necessarily correspond to perceived signal loudness.
 A peak meter has a near-instantaneous attack to display maximum signal amplitude and a slow decay to allow the user to see them.
-Peak metering is mandatory for digital recording, since signal overload can cause immediate distortion.
+Peak metering is essential for digital recording, since signal overload can cause immediate distortion.
 The peak meters front panel markings are calibrated in dBFS, decibels relative to full scale digital signal.